Maya Kannadi: Critical reception

-Rediff wrote "A brave film indeed for not resorting to the usual cliches and daring to go where very few filmmakers dare to go -- the ordinary realm of the despondency of the common man."
-Sify wrote "We wish Cheran had whipped up a more winsome screenplay with Mayakannadi, which is based on middle class dreams turning sour due to lack of commitment.
+Shwetha Bhaskar of Rediff.com wrote, "A brave film indeed for not resorting to the usual cliches and daring to go where very few filmmakers dare to go -- the ordinary realm of the despondency of the common man."
+Sify wrote, "We wish Cheran had whipped up a more winsome screenplay with Mayakannadi, which is based on middle class dreams turning sour due to lack of commitment.
 It's nowhere in the league of the talented director's previous works like Autograph or Thavamai Thavamirunthu."
-Behindwoods wrote "Mayakannadi is by no means a mediocre movie.
-But it certainly falls short of the high standards that Cheran has set for himself.
-It makes you think but fails to touch.
-That is the difference between just another movie and a great movie."
+Malathi Rangarajan of The Hindu wrote "Cheran's much awaited film does not live up to its expectations.
+One does not know what Cheran wants to convey through Chellammai Celluloids "Maayakkannaadi," in which positive aspect is thoroughly missing".